simeonreusch/fpbot/README.md

 ---

 5. If you want to use the [AMPEL API](https://ampel.zeuthen.desy.de/api/ztf/archive/v3/docs) for alert data (you don't have to!), you need credentials for the API.
+You can get these [here](https://ampel.zeuthen.desy.de/live/dashboard/tokens).

 6. NOTE: If you are planning to run fpbot on a headless system which does not provide the luxury of a systemwide keychain, please add ```export ZTFHUB_MODE='HEADLESS'``` to your .bashrc or .zshrc.
-The pipeline will then uses ztfquery's base64 obfuscated password storage.
+The pipeline will then uses `ztfquery`'s base64-obfuscated password storage.

 ## ALTERNATIVE: Use Docker container
 fpbot comes shipped with a Dockerfile and a docker-compose.yml.
 Use them to build the docker container (this includes all dependencies as well as a MongoDB instance).
 Note: You have to provide a .ztfquery file in the fpbot directory containing access data for ztfquery (see [ztfquery](https://github.com/mickaelrigault/ztfquery) or [ztflc](https://github.com/mickaelrigault/ztfquery) for details).